 - Accrual Accounting provides an introduction to basic concepts in financial accounting.

 - The following articles describe the accountant"s role in more detail for specific steps in the accounting cycle.

 - For more on the role of cost accountants in budgeting and variance analysis, see Budget and Budgeting.

-In a very small firm, one or two accountants may perform all of the accounting tasks described in this article.
+In a small firm, one or two accountants may perform all of the accounting tasks described in this article.
 Medium size and large companies, however, usually have different accountants responsible for financial accounting, internal auditing, and cost accounting.
-Alternatively, small retail shops and other small firms simply hire the part-time services of public accountants, who work with a number of clients.
+Alternatively, many clients.